wagtail/wagtail/docs/getting_started/tutorial.md

 Wagtail supports Python 3.7, 3.8, 3.9, 3.10, and 3.11.

-To check if you have an appropriate version of Python 3, run the following commmand:
+To check if you have an appropriate version of Python 3, run the following command:

 ```sh
 python --version